 First of all, you need to be enrolled as a regular UT student and pay UT tuition fee.
 Below you will find the specific requirements.

 To be able to study abroad as part of your minor, you have to meet the requirements of the minor.
 Please see the OER/EER of your programme for these requirements.
+You will also need the approval of the examination board of your programme for your course selection.

 To be able to study abroad during your master you need to contact your MSc coordinator to see if you have permission to follow courses abroad.
 Final approval is given by the Examination Committee.